Test specimen made of smallest amounts of material

 Micro test specimen

 Are you developing a new material and need to test it quickly and efficiently?
 With injection-molded micro test specimens, even small quantities of plastic can be tested under very precise process specifications.
 For material development and the development of micro-engineered solutions in general, the production of micro test specimens offers a number of advantages.

 - A wide variety of test specimens with different geometries can be produced from less than 50 g of material.

 - Very cost-intensive materials can be investigated efficiently and cost-effectively.

 - Materials from a laboratory production can be comparatively examined in the accredited test laboratory

-- Recommendations for injection molding technology can be efficiently and quickly derived as early as the test specimen production stage.
+- Recommendations for injection molding technology can be efficiently and quickly derived from the production of the specimens.

-- Various service properties, chemical resistance, bondability, etc. can be assessed.
+- Various performance chracteristics, chemical resistance, bondability, etc. can be evaluated.

 Characterization of the injection molded material

 The following test methods, for example, are available for selection: